johnson7543/personal-blog/src/content/blog/circleci_aws_golang.md

 ![CircleCI organization id](../../assets/images/CircleCI_AWS_Golang/028.png)

+After the provider is created

+1. Select **Web identity** and choose `circleci` as the identity provider.
-After the provider is created, assign required roles to the provider and name it Circleci_orbs_cli_ecr_ecs_role.
+2. Assign required roles to the provider:

-![Assign access and name the role](../../assets/images/CircleCI_AWS_Golang/029.png)

-Add the following accesses to this role:

    - AmazonEC2ContainerRegistryFullAccess
    - AmazonEC2ContainerServiceRole

+3. Name it **Circleci_orbs_cli_ecr_ecs_role**.

+![Assign access and name the role](../../assets/images/CircleCI_AWS_Golang/029.png)

 _I added full access to the role which is not AWS best practice, you should know what permission is not required and don’t add it._

 ---

-### Now you have all prepared well!
+### Now you have all prepared well 😊

 Make some changes to the project and commit to your GitHub.